Skip to Content

 Atlantic Spotted Dolphin

-These social creatures prefer warm to tropical waters and are found only in the Atlantic ocean.
+Atlantic spotted dolphins are social creatures that prefer warm, tropical waters and are found only in the Atlantic Ocean.
 Dolphins are complex creatures who live in pods, which vary in size depending on the site.
 These pods have a social hierarchy divided by age and gender.

-Atlantic spotted dolphins have been known to mate with bottle-nosed dolphins, more commonly found in Florida.
-They communicate through various squawks and whistles, while a third sound, the click, is used for navigation, hunting, and as a defense mechanism against predators.
+Atlantic spotted dolphins have been known to mate with bottle-nosed dolphins, which are commonly found in Florida.
+They communicate through squawks and whistles, while a third sound, the click, is used for navigation, hunting, and as a defense mechanism against predators.

 Dolphins swim differently from fish and whales.
 Find out more here